 In addition to awarding a disproportionate share of assets to the lesser earning spouse, the breadwinner may have to pay spousal support.
 To determine if and how much alimony should be awarded and for how long, the judge will consider the financial disparity between the two parties, the duration of the marriage, and each spouse’s contribution to the marriage.

 Arami Law Office serves clients throughout Chicago and the surrounding Cook County, Lake County and surrounding areas in the State of Illinois.
 If you and your spouse have decided to part ways after a long-term marriage and need support and guidance throughout this difficult time in your life, retain the help of an experienced and compassionate divorce lawyer.
-Contact our law firm today online or by phone at 312-212-1399 to set up your free initial consultation.
+Contact our law firm today online or by phone at 312-212-1399 to set up your consultation.

 We can meet with you at our office, or discuss your case with you over the phone.
 We pride ourselves in our accessibility and make certain to help each and every client in a timely manner.